YouTube

 DAY 18, QALA-E-BOST

-Qala-e-bost is a 3000 year old city built along the silk road.
-Its main feature however is the 11th century arch which is one of few remaining structures in the area after it was destroyed by Genghis Khan.
-Genghis destroyed much of the towns he came across in Afghanistan during the early 12 hundreds especially those that he faced resistance from.
+Qala-e-bost is a 3000-year-old city built along the Silk Road.
+Its main feature, however, is the 11th-century arch, which is one of the few remaining structures in the area after Genghis Khan destroyed it.
+Genghis destroyed much of the towns he came across in Afghanistan during the early 12 hundreds, especially those that he faced resistance from.

 Flour mill, super noodles and the Afghan Ring road